AnkitaB5007/AI-Nix-Packager/README.md

     2. Choose a model
     3. Download the model
     4. Change the code?
-  * If using OpenAI
+  * If using OpenAI or similar providers
-    1. Copy `.OpenAI-API-Key-example.sh` to `.OpenAI-API-Key.sh`
+    1. Open the file .env in an editor
-    2. Edit `.OpenAI-API-Key.sh` to add an actual API key
+    2. Paste the API key
-    3. Change the code?
 6. Run `jupyter-lab` and open `AI-Nix-Packager.ipynb`
 7. Pick a project or program, which is not yet packaged in Nixpkgs
 8. Edit the code and add the program name